mcucurin/alphamark/README.md

 After running, the pdf of visuals will be saved in the output folder and each image as a png will be saved in the outputs/PLOTS folder.

-NEED TO CHANGE: get rid of nested loops to make the code more efficient for larger input data sets.
+NEED TO CHANGE:
+- get rid of nested loops to make the code more efficient for larger input data sets.
+   - possibly use data structures in Python for example.
+- need to verify calculations are correct for various statistics.